 All OAS services are offered free of charge.

-When will I meet my mentor?
+When will I meet my peer coach?

-How long will I have a mentor?
+How long will I have a peer coach?

 OAS programs and services are available to all UF students.
 In fact, we highly recommend and strongly encourage students to take advantage of all services to enhance their academic success.